pmdevita/hikari-atsume/docs/tutorial/tutorial_4.md

-# Working With The Database
+# Database Models and Queries

 Atsume integrates the [Ormar](https://collerek.github.io/ormar/) library for handling database operations.
 Ormar is an ORM, so it works through defining your